ChickenIQ/Minecraft-Server-Pre-Setup/README.md

 # Instructions
 1.Download this repository.

-2.Get the server file from https://www.minecraft.net/en-us/download/server And rename the file to server.jar
+2.Get the server file from https://www.minecraft.net/en-us/download/server and rename the file to server.jar

 You need to install Java 16.
 Download: https://www.oracle.com/java/technologies/javase-jdk16-downloads.html